-We believe that knowledge of other cultures and of the social, economic, political, and scientific forces that shape our world are integral to a liberal arts education.
+Davidson believes that knowledge of other cultures and of the social, economic, political and scientific forces that shape our world are integral to a liberal arts education.
 Our students embrace education abroad.
-About 65 percent of each graduating class has studied abroad for a year, a semester, or a summer.
+About 65 percent of each graduating class has studied abroad for a year, a semester or a summer.

-Through a variety of study-abroad programs, biology students, as well as students from other disciplines, have the opportunity to study diverse ecosystems first hand, conduct ecological research, learn from experts, and become responsible global citizens.
+Through a variety of study-abroad programs, biology students, as well as students from other disciplines, have the opportunity to study diverse ecosystems first hand, conduct field research, examine public health issues, learn from experts, and become responsible global citizens.

 The Organization for Tropical Studies (OTS), in partnership with Duke University, offers semester and summer programs of hands-on field biology study under the guidance of highly qualified Ph.D.-level professors.
 Graduates of an OTS undergraduate program will be well prepared for advanced studies in tropical biology and resource management.

 Students in Costa Rica have the opportunity for direct study of a wide range of tropical ecosystems and habitats at three field stations and other Costa Rica sites.
 Programs include Global Health and Tropical Biology.
 A Research Study for Undergraduates program where students conduct ecological research in the rainforest one-on-one with an experienced tropical biologist is also available.

 Students in South Africa are based at the world-renowned Kruger National Park, allowing direct study of African savanna ecosystems.
 Programs include Global Health and African Ecology and Conservation.